SiddharthaBhattacharjee/30Days_Of_Productivity/logs.md

     This smartcontract is for a custom virtual token system and includes functions to add, subtract, read, and transfer tokens between users.
 I created this as a general purpose virtual token contract which can be used in various future projects.
 Used Solidity to write the contract and HardHat and Chai to run tests on the contract.💻 THE CONTRACT ALSO WORKS ON REMIX IDE AND CAN BE TESTED EASILY THERE.<br>
     It took me 3 Hrs to complete todays coding work⏱️ <br>
     Link to GutHub Commit : [Pushed 26th Jan 2023](https://github.com/SiddharthaBhattacharjee/VirtualToken_Exchange_Contract/commit/d50365ab9a7bea92930a2df24d4b1e39baf866f1)

+- ## Day-5 , 27th Jan 2023 :
+    Today, I went to Satyabama University Chennai to organise the Shardeum Campus awareness workshop with [Prayasu Bro](https://twitter.com/ThePrayasu), check out the [tweet](https://twitter.com/Siddhartha_2345/status/1619016774527373314) to know more.
+Other than that , I created a new voting system smartcontract in solidity using Remix IDE.📃<br>
+    In DAOs (Decentralised Autonomous Organisations) there is no higherarchy, the members earn points by contributing to the DAO and each point allows them to cast a vote in any desigion making of the DAO.
+SO the more a member contributes to the DAO, the more desigion making power they have.👥 In this smart contract, I created the same system of point based voting structure of a DAO using solidity.
+Created this contract on Remix ide using solidity, the purpose being to practice and improve my solidity smart contracts, and these general purpose contracts might be used in future projects.💻<br>
+    Also updated our class time table Android app by adding the latest time table and the new classroom number/lab venue data.📱<br>
+    It took me 1 Hr 40 mins to complete todays coding work⏱️ (on top of 4 hrs webinar + 3 hrs of travel time 🥲 It's been an exhausting day.) <br>
+    Link to GutHub Commit : [Pushed 27th Jan 2023](https://github.com/SiddharthaBhattacharjee/General_SmartContracts/commit/a64dc4a75430d6752d87a0ef288f40dac772d660)